stayintarkov/SIT-Mod-Ports/Readme.md

 Customizing the settings in SAIN during a raid works but might have unknown effects, use at your own risk!
 The debug features of SAIN are disabled and should not be used.

+I have not tested MoreCheckmarks as a client but technically there should be no problems running it.

 **BigBrain**, **Waypoints** and **NoBushESP** were taken from **SIT 3.7** and compiled into separate plugins.

 ## Included Files
  - BigBrain-SIT.dll (port of BigBrain)
- - SAIN-SIT.dll (port of SAIN)
+ - SAIN-SIT.dll (port of SAIN, requires additional files)
  - NoBushESP-SIT.dll (port of NoBushESP)
- - Waypoints-SIT.dll (port of SPT-Waypoints)
+ - Waypoints-SIT.dll (port of SPT-Waypoints, requires additional files)
+ - MoreCheckmarks.dll (port of MoreCheckmarks, requires original server mod and additional files.
+Requires Aki.Common.dll)
+ - skwizzy.LootingBots.dll (port of LootingBots, requires original server mod, not thoroughly tested)
  - Newtonsoft.Json.dll (Library used for mods)

 ## Installation